Cleaning Licence Singapore: What Every Homeowner Should Know

 The Progressive Wage Model in Cleaning Industry

-A central component of Singapore’s cleaning licence requirements is adherence to the Progressive Wage Model (PWM) for the cleaning sector.
-The PWM is a wage ladder that specifies minimum pay levels for workers based on skills, productivity, and career advancement.
+A key requirement of a cleaning licence Singapore is compliance with the Progressive Wage Model Singapore for the cleaning sector.
+The PWM sets minimum wage levels based on skills, productivity, and job responsibilities.
+It also provides a clear structure for career progression.

 For cleaning companies, implementing the PWM means:

-• Paying cleaners at least the minimum basic wage specified for their job role and skill level
+• Paying cleaners at or above the minimum wage for their role and skill level

-• Providing clear career progression pathways for cleaners to advance to higher-skilled positions
+• Providing clear career pathways to higher-skilled positions

-• Ensuring cleaners receive the necessary training to perform their roles effectively and upgrade their skills over time
+• Ensuring ongoing training so cleaners can upgrade their skills over time

 How to Verify if a Cleaning Company is Licensed